Typical febrile convulsions are:

 - family history of epilepsy (not just febrile convulsions),

-- atypical/complex features,
+- atypical/complex features (as above),

 - presence of early onset neurodevelopmental abnormalities (NB look for neurocutaneous syndromes eg neurofibromatosis, tuberosclerosis, Sturge-Weber syndrome).
 Febrile convulsions often first manifestation of Dravets syndrome, often prolonged, often partial.